AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 #### 404

-IdentityProvider or Tenant not found.
+Identity provider or tenant not found.

 #### 500

 Internal server error.
 ***

-## `Get a List of all Groups that a User belongs to on an Identity Provider`
+## `Get a List of All Groups that a User Belongs to on an Identity Provider`

-Get a list of all groups that the specified user belongs to on an Identity Provider that supports advanced integration, such as Azure Active Directory.
+Get a list of all groups that the specified user belongs to on an identity provider that supports advanced integration, such as Azure Active Directory.
 The prerequisite is that the identity provider must have already consented to sharing access to its directory with the OCS tenant.
 The consent grants User.Read.All and GroupMember.Read.all permissions to the OCS tenant.

 ### Request